KUMARYASHRAJ/Twitter-Sentiment-Analysis-Using-Python/README.md

 This project is a simple Python-based Twitter sentiment analysis tool that allows users to analyze the sentiment of tweets related to specific topics or hashtags.

+Overview
+Twitter has become a massive platform for expressing opinions and sentiments on various topics.

 <h4>Feel Free to Contribute</h4>